Home » All Posts » How-To » Easy Brown Butter

 Easy Brown Butter

-Three stages of brown butter - light, medium and dark.
+There are three stages of brown butter - light, medium and dark.

 Easy Brown butter adds another layer of flavor that will want you coming back for more.
 With a toasty, rich caramel taste that is out of this world!!